 Branden Grimmett joined Loyola Marymount University as associate provost in June 2015, where he leads LMU’s Career and Professional Development team.
 In this role he oversees the office responsible for successfully launching 8,000 undergraduate and graduate students into their professional careers.
-Over 97% of LMU graduates are employed, enrolled in graduate school, or pursuing post-graduate service within six months of graduation.
+Over 96% of LMU graduates from the undergraduate class of 2020 are employed, enrolled in graduate school, or pursuing post-graduate service within six months of graduation.

 Dr. Grimmett is a frequent conference presenter and speaker, specializing in inclusive leadership, implicit bias mitigation, and student career development.
 His doctoral dissertation researched how Black, Latina, and Asian American presidents and provosts at predominantly white institutions navigated their universities in the era of #BlackLivesMatter.

 His work has been featured in The New York Times, USA Today, The Wall Street Journal, American Public Media's Marketplace, ABC-7, the Career Leadership Collective, and the book Will College Pay Off? by Peter Cappelli of the Wharton School of Business.

 University of Southern California: Doctor of Education, Higher Education